 We all know we should be recycling plastic bottles, paper, cardboard, metals, glass, plastic bags and more.
 However, there’s a plethora of items you probably didn’t know you could recycle, including some household essentials and pieces of apparel you no longer need.

 There’s no shortage of companies that have recycling initiatives in order to repurpose an item that many people would’ve otherwise thrown away.
 Here are 22 items that you could find a second home to if you’re planning on discarding.

 Running Shoes.
 After a certain number of miles, running shoes wear out and you have to buy new ones.
 Instead of leaving the old pair rot in the closet, contact companies such as the nonprofit Running World or on a Goodwill bin.
 In some cases, companies take old shoes and turn them into basketball courts, tracks, fields, and playgrounds.

 Cardboard Boxes.
 There’s a number of nonprofits and women’s shelters that use these boxes, while freecycle.org and craigslist.org often offer an opportunity to give these boxes away for people who need them.

 Batteries.
 You could also try checking out your local shop and seeing if they repurpose batteries.
 Some companies have national battery recycling programs that individuals or businesses can use, as well as recycling stations for empty batteries.

 Holiday Lights.
 We’re no longer in holiday season, which means you no longer need lights for this year.
 Any old lights that now malfunction can be repurposed in local stores and local groups, who find new use for them.

 Crayons.
 Some companies produce billions of crayons per year, and there are now programs that help breathe new life into old crayons.
-With programs such as this one, you can recycle crayons and give them a second life of utility.
+There are some programs where you can recycle crayons and give them a second life of utility.

 Packing Peanuts.
 There are many places that don’t accept styrofoam peanuts as a recyclable material, but there are some initiatives that help repurpose them instead of polluting landfills with them.